Describing Trotterized Time Evolutions on Noisy Quantum Computers via Static Effective Lindbladians: Software Implementation Details

 \section{Software Implementation Details}

 In this appendix, we explain in more detail how we implemented the software to calculate the effective Lindbladian of a noisy quantum algorithm.
-The tool is built upon \textit{qoqo}~\cite{noauthor_github_nodate}, the HQS Quantum Simulations package for representing quantum circuits and programs, with backend options for running them on quantum devices, but also a simulator backend for conventional hardware relying on QuEST~\cite{noauthor_quest_nodate}.
+The tool is built upon two open-source software packages from HQS Quantum Simulations: Firstly, \textit{struqture}~\cite{struqture}, which is used to represent Hamiltonians and Lindblad operators in our code.
+Furthermore, \textit{qoqo}~\cite{noauthor_github_nodate}, the package for representing quantum circuits and programs, with backend options for running them on quantum devices, but also a simulator backend for conventional hardware relying on QuEST~\cite{noauthor_quest_nodate}.

 In qoqo, we have the particular freedom to define on the circuit level any kind of Lindblad noise acting during the application of the quantum program.
 Hence, we can produce generic noisy quantum algorithms that conform with our noise assumption of Section~\ref{sec:noise-assumptions}.
 Furthermore, the notion of LGDBs from the main text is also included in qoqo, where they are called \textit{decomposition blocks}.
 Hence, we have all the ingredients to build a tool to calculate the noisy algorithm model: